 Our hope is that majority societies will come to recognise the vast talent in these individuals of RomaRising.
 They are found treasure within their societies.
 Regardless of their chosen paths, one discovers them to be superlative embodiments of our common humanity.

 A note about the narratives: they are transcribed, as told to us by each participant.
 They are not journalism.
 As with the portraits, they occurred at a point in time.

 We would like to mention Asen Mitkov, of Bulgaria.
 When introduced to us by Viktoria Petrova, we knew immediately here was the capable colleague we had always sought: a knowledgeable collaborator, who effortlessly facilitated multiple situations, be it by his spoken Romanes, his equilibrium, his empathy.
 Asen is at the heart of the project's final decade.

-Chad Evans Wyatt
+Chad Evans Wyatt and Mary Evelyn Porter

 Erzsébet Báder is the cog around which the eminent Roma Education Fund turns.
 She is an Hungarian Roma, holding a BA degree in English studies.
 She worked as international coordinator at the Roma Press Center in Budapest, and prior to that participated at European Roma Rights Centre as researcher, focusing on Roma education in Hungary.
 Then took part in Media and Marketing training program of the Centre for Independent Journalism, Budapest.
 Worked for local TV stations in Hungary.
 In 2007 Erzsébet was press coordinator for the Chachipe photo contest, organized by the Open Society Archives and Open Society Institute.